Coteh/Coteh/README.md

 I'm James, and I'm a recently graduated Computer Science student from University of Guelph.
 I'm currently working as a Software Developer at [TimePlay](https://www.timeplay.com/).

 - 😄 Pronouns: he/him
-- 🔭 I’ve also been working on maintaining an open source Atom extension that queries [SyntaxDB](https://syntaxdb.com/) API, you can check it out [here](https://github.com/Coteh/syntaxdb-atom-plugin).
+- 🔭 I've been maintaining an open source project called [simpleimage](https://github.com/Coteh/simpleimage), which can be seen live [here](https://simpleimage.herokuapp.com/).
 - 👯 I've also contributed to the [short](https://github.com/short-d/short) open-source project.

 <!--